cli/cli/docs/triage.md

 # Incoming issues

-just imagine a flowchart

 - can this be closed outright?
   - e.g. spam/junk
   - close without comment
 - do we not want to do it?
   - e.g. have already discussed not wanting to do or duplicate issue
-  - comment acknowledging receipt
-  - close
+  - comment and close
 - do we want someone in the community to do it?
   - e.g. the task is relatively straightforward, but no people on our team have the bandwidth to take it on at the moment
   - ensure that the thread contains all the context necessary for someone new to pick this up
   - add `help wanted` label
-- do we want to do it, but not in the next year?
-  - comment acknowledging it, but that we don't plan on working on it this year.
-  - add `future` label
+  - consider adding `good first issue` label
-  - add additional labels as needed(examples include `enhancement` or `bug`)
-  - close
 - do we want to do it?
-  - e.g. bugs or things we have discussed before
   - comment acknowledging it
   - label appropriately
-  - add to project TODO column if appropriate, otherwise just leave it labeled
+  - add to project TODO column if this is something that should ship soon
-- is it intriguing but needs discussion?
+- is it intriguing, but requires discussion?
   - label `needs-design` if design input is needed, ping
   - label `needs-investigation` if engineering research is required before action can be taken
-  - ping engineers if eng needed
-  - ping product if it's about future directions/roadmap/big changes
 - does it need more info from the issue author?
-  - ask the user for that
+  - ask the user for details
   - add `needs-user-input` label
-- is it a user asking for help and you have all the info you need to help?
+- is it a usage/support question?
-  - try and help
+  - offer some instructions/workaround and close

 # Incoming PRs

 just imagine a flowchart

 - can it be closed outright?
-  - ie spam/junk
+  - e.g. spam/junk
+  - close
 - do we not want to do it?
-  - ie have already discussed not wanting to do, duplicate issue
-  - comment acknowledging receipt
-  - close
+  - comment and close
-- is it intriguing but needs discussion?
+- is it intriguing, but requires discussion and there is no referenced issue?
   - request an issue
   - close
 - is it something we want to include?